AdamGonda/adamgonda.com/_posts/2022-06-16-Start-modelling.md

 }
 ```

-# Map state to a common format
+# To a common format

 Next we will add a function called `toCommon`,
 it's needed by loop again so it knows how to transform